kengibson1111/tour-of-go/README.md

 ## Lessons

-* slices (of slice) - and since a slice has a pointer to a backing array, the array type can be anything including a slice which, again, has a backing array pointer.
-Similar to pointer of pointers in C. There is a lot going on in the sample even though much is hidden in the language.
-Each literal string is a slice to a byte array.
-So the memory for the byte array slices (strings) have to be created first.
-Then each string array is created followed by a slice for each string array.
-9 byte arrays, 9 slices to byte arrays (strings), 3 string arrays, 3 slices to string arrays.
-So far.
-Then the array of string slices is created followed by the slice for that array.
-And for the underlying slice implementation, still not sure if the memory is on the stack or heap based on the sample code.

 * slices (append) - this is another function that hides so much complexity around array storage.
 This shows how length and capacity change as the slice grows.
 Not sure if there is a function to shrink array storage for optimization reasons.